 vercel devduring Development or if the Deployment is not triggered by a Git Commit.

 In some cases, you might want to use the value of a System Environment Variable with a custom Environment Variable.

-To add an Environment Variable referencing a System value to your Deployment, select Reference to System Environment Variable.
+To add an Environment Variable referencing a System value to your Deployment, select Provided by System.

 Enter the desired Name for your Environment Variable.

 In the Value field, select the value that you want the System to provide for your Environment Variable when a Deployment is created.

 GIT_SHA and select